 Shades, tints, and tones are created by adding black, grey, and white to a base color.

 A shade is created by adding black to a base color, increasing its darkness.
 Shades tend to be richer, darker, and, often, more intense versions of the original color.
 Even a small amount of black added can change the character of a hue.
+Such changes in the gradient of a color adds complexity to colors and creates depth in the designs.

 A tint is the result of adding white to a base color, increasing its lightness.
 Tinting desaturates a color, making it less intense.
 The result of this process is often called a pastel color, and they strike people as calmer, quieter versions of the base color.
 The lightness of the color depends on the amount of white added.